What We Offer

 We also offer several graduate-level courses in Philosophy, Religious Studies, and Logic plus a graduate minor in Cognitive Science.

-Mary Elaine Hegland of Santa Clara University and the National Humanities Center will give a talk entitled “Mourning and Mediation: The Politics of Religious Ritual in an Iranian Settlement” at 4:30 p.m. on Thursday, October 20 in Withers Hall, Room 140.
+Béatrice Longuenesse of New York University will give a talk entitled “Kant’s Multiple Concepts of Person” in the Philosophy Colloquium Series at 4:30 p.m. on Thursday, October 27 in Withers Hall, Room 331.
 All are welcome.